Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers Program

 - 7/23/19 Grant applicant Q&A teleconference recording: 800-475-6701, Access Code: 469845

-Higher education institutions, eligible conservation districts, eligible economic development corporations, nonprofit organizations, and non-governmental community-based associations or organizations that provide agricultural education or agriculturally related services to socially disadvantaged and veteran farmers and ranchers in their region are eligible and may apply for a grant under the 2501 Program, as determined in 7 U.S.C.
+Higher education institutions, eligible conservation districts, eligible economic development corporations, nonprofit organizations, and non-governmental community-based associations or organizations that provide agricultural education or agriculturally related services to socially disadvantaged or veteran farmers and ranchers in their region are eligible and may apply for a grant under the 2501 Program, as -defined in 7 U.S.C.
 2279.
+Individuals are not eligible.

 Examples of eligible entities that may apply for a 2501 grant are: